Culture of Penang: Festivals and Carnivals

 Wesak Day is considered as most sacred celebration for the Buddhists as the day commemorates with Lord Buddha's birth, enlightenment and final Nibbana.
 Wesak Day's night procession is an annual event organised in Penang since 1949 until present days.
 It was organised entirely by Buddhist community in Penang and funded through donations.
 The annual grand float procession usually starts at 6.00 pm, from the Malaysian Buddhist Association in Burma Road.
 The procession floats are beautifully decorated with colourful flowers and bright lights.
 Buddhist monks will conduct chanting and sprinkling holy water throughout the procession journey.

 Thaipusam is an annual religious event celebrated by Hindus to commemorate the victory of Lord Murugan over the demons.
 It falls on a full moon day on the Tamil tenth month of Thai.
-Devotees and penitents can seen bearing kavadis, and piercing their bodies with hooks and spears without seeming to cause any pain or harm as an act of faith and atonement.
+Devotees and penitents can be seen bearing kavadis, and piercing their bodies with hooks and spears without seeming to cause any pain or harm as an act of faith and atonement.
 The centre of the celebration takes place at the Nattukkottai Chettiar Temple Penang at Waterfall Road where the chariot procession ends.

 As in other places with a substantial population of Chinese people, Chinese New Year is a grand affair in Penang, celebrated with firecrackers, worshipping at temples, lion dance, sumptuous feasts and open houses.
 It is also an occasion for family reunions, visiting friends and relatives, and gift exchanges.

 Hari Raya Aidilfitri is a Muslim celebration which comes after one month of fasting during Ramadhan.
 It is a joyous celebration which brings families together and it is the time to seek forgiveness from one another.
 The Hindu festival Deepavali, also known as the Festival of Lights, celebrates the triumph of good over evil.

 The Zhong Yuan Festival (known in Hokkien as Phor Tor (普度)) is celebrated on a grand scale by the Penang Chinese.
 The Chinese believe that on the 15th day of the seventh lunar month, the gates of underworld would open and the dead souls whom without any descendants to conduct ancestral worship for them would be allowed to roam in the living realm to receive food and offerings.
 The Chinese would placate the 'hungry ghosts' by organizing big worship celebration that include religious rituals, burning incense, making food offerings and performing Chinese opera or getai on makeshift stages.
 At the end of the month-long festival, a giant effigy of Da Shi Ye (大士爷) who is maintaining the law and order of the 'hungry ghosts' will be sent off and burned.
 Throughout the month, it is ill-advised to travel, go out at night or to get marry.
 This tradition is more popular among Oversea Chinese communities because many Chinese migrants in the past often passed away without any offspring or descendants, therefore they do not have anyone to conduct the ancestral worship for them.
 Many Oversea Chinese communities will therefore conduct grand seventh lunar month worship celebration as a way to honour those Chinese migrants.